How Do Bugs, Moths and Butterflies Hibernate?

 Do butterflies hibernate?
 Here's the answer.
 Also find out how your backyard bugs, like moths, dragonflies and beetles, spend the winter.

 Monarchs perform one of the most famous migrations in the world, but not all of their fellow fliers escape to the south.
 Most butterflies and most other insects don’t migrate.
-They’re hidden in the landscape in various stages of their life cycles for the winter months.
-Here’s how and where some of your favorite backyard guests withstand the chilly weather.
+Instead, they hide in the landscape in various stages of their life cycles for the winter months.
+Given that, you might wonder: Do bugs and butterflies hibernate?
+Here’s how (and where) some of your favorite backyard guests withstand the chilly weather.

-Butterflies and other bugs use various mechanisms to make it through the brutally cold months.
+Butterflies and other bugs use a few various mechanisms to make it through the brutally cold months.
 They slow their metabolisms way down in a process called diapause.
-Certain chemicals in their bodies act as antifreeze.
-And they rid their bodies of nearly all water to avoid turning into an ice crystal.
+Certain chemicals in their bodies act as antifreeze, and they rid their bodies of nearly all water to avoid turning into an ice crystal.

 Some butterflies hibernate through winter as adults.
 Mourning cloaks, question marks, commas and others hunker down, tucked away behind loose bark or in fallen leaves.
 But most spend the season in other stages of their life cycle.

 Fritillaries, crescents and many skippers hatch in the fall and sleep through winter as caterpillars.
 Other species, such as coral hairstreaks and Karner blues, overwinter as eggs and hatch the following spring.
 Viceroys, also known as monarch lookalikes, employ an entirely different tactic.
 Caterpillars from the summer’s last brood create shelters called hibernacula.